Deepak143341/Leaf_disease_detection_cure/README.md

 Allahabad – INDIA</h1>
 <h2>CERTIFICATE</h2>
-This is to certify that the work contained in the thesis titled Leaf Disease Detection & its Cure Using Image Processing, submitted by Balvendra Singh (20195171) Deepak Kumar (20195085), Mayank Pratap Singh (20195135) in the partial fulfillment of the requirement for the award of Bachelor of Technology in Electronics and Communication Engineering to the Electronics and Communication Engineering Department, Motilal Nehru National Institute of
+This is to certify that the work contained in the thesis titled Leaf Disease Detection & its Cure Using Image Processing, submitted by Balvendra Singh Deepak Kumar, Mayank Pratap Singh in the partial fulfillment of the requirement for the award of Bachelor of Technology in Electronics and Communication Engineering to the Electronics and Communication Engineering Department, Motilal Nehru National Institute of